Zendure/developer-device-data-report/README.md

 | seriesMode | series mode | sensor |
 | parallelMode | parallel mode | sensor |

-## Future plan
+## Future Plans
 1、Support data downlink and device control.
 2、Support device LAN communication.

 ## contact us
-This project is only for reference, you can contact us by email: dev@zendure.com
+If you have any questions or feedback, please feel free to contact us via the following methods:
+*  Email: dev@zendure.com
+We welcome your feedback and suggestions and look forward to working with you.